-I’m telling you this because I recently acquired some recipes from the stylish Viceroy Hotels in Anguilla and Santa Monica.
+I’m telling you this because I recently acquired the Viceroy Hotel Anguilla granola recipe.
 If you travel frequently, you’ve probably heard of the Viceroy, or maybe you’ve heard of it via Top Chef.
 Chris Crary, the chef nicknamed “Malibu” by the other chefs, is executive chef of Viceroy Santa Monica’s Whist restaurant.
 This recipe, however, does not come from Whisk, but rather the kitchen at the Viceroy Anguilla.

 The granola recipe pasted at the bottom is from The Viceroy, but because it would take me a year to eat all that, I whittled it down to about 1/8 of the recipe.
 Other than scaling down the measurements, I really didn’t change much because I wanted to see how unsweetened coconut and peanuts (not something I’d normally add to granola) would taste.
 The result reminded me of the flavor of Cracker Jacks or oddly enough, a Snicker’s Bar, though Snicker’s has no coconut.
 If you like granola, give it a try.
 This one really is different.

 - 2 cups minus about 2 tablespoons oats

 - 1/2 cup chopped lightly salted peanuts

 - 1/2 cup walnuts and almonds roughly chopped